NABI SFW

-The NABI SFW is a line of standard (high)-floor transit buses available in 40-foot rigid (NABI 416) and 60-foot articulated (NABI 436) nominal lengths, manufactured by the Ikarus USA joint venture, then by American Ikarus and North American Bus Industries (NABI) between 1989 and 2013.
-In addition to the different lengths, the buses were sold with a variety of prime movers, including conventional diesel and CNG combustion engines and hybrid diesel-electric power.
+The NABI SFW series is a line of high-floor transit buses that was produced by American Ikarus and North American Bus Industries (NABI) from 1989 until 2013.
+It included two variants - the rigid 40' 416 and the 60' articulated 436 - which were sold with conventional diesel and CNG combustion engines and diesel-electric hybrid powertrains.

 NABI introduced the low-floor LFW line in 1997 to supplement the older SFW line; both of the NABI bus product lines featured similar styling, with the LFW having comparatively taller side windows over the low-floor portion of the bus.
-NABI was acquired by New Flyer in 2013, and NABI production was wound down by 2015; the last SFW order (for a set of NABI 416 buses) had been delivered in 2013.